sapphire008/Python/PySynapse/README.md

 ## Update Jun 11, 2016
 * Added "Arithmetic", "Layout", and "Event" tools in the toolbox
-  - "Arithemtic": remove baseline ("null" checkbox) and trace averaging / manipulation (to be implemented)
+  - "Arithmetic": remove baseline ("null" checkbox) and trace averaging / manipulation (to be implemented)
   - "Layout": add and remove data streams
   - "Event": event detector, including APs, PSPs.
 Extracellular spike detection is yet to be implemented
 * Fixed various bugs and fine tuned some behaviors.